devries/advent_of_code_2022/README.md

 my codespace (using SSH) and have a [dotfiles configuration](https://github.com/devries/dotfiles) which installs my preferred editor ([Neovim](https://neovim.io/)) and tmux so I can work comfortably.
-I should be able to stick to the free tier (60 hours of usage and 15 GB-months storage) for Advent of Code, but should give me enough time to see if working through codespaces is something that I enjoy.
+I should be able to stick to the free tier (60 hours of usage and 15 GB-months storage) for Advent of Code, and it gives me enough time to see if working through codespaces is something that I enjoy.
 The big down side is likely to be the delay caused by working over an SSH connection.
 I am not a big fan of Neovim's remote editing feature, so I plan to run Neovim